YScript/GALAMOST-5/docs/_build/html/_sources/forcefield-bonded-angle.rst.txt

     - :math:`\theta_{0}` - equilibrium angle ``theta0`` (in radians)

     .. note::
-	    The angles set in script are in the unit of degree, and the program will convert them into radian automatically.
+	    Angles for the functions in library should be given in script in the unit of degree, and the program will convert them into radian automatically.

    Harmonic cosine function
     .. math::